nicklockwood/Euclid/README.md

 On macOS and iOS you can make use of Euclid's Core Text integration to create 2D or 3D extruded text.

-The `Path.text()` method produces an array of 2D `Path`s representing the contours of each glyph in an `AttributedString`, which can then be used with the `fill` or `extrude` builder methods and combined using the `xor` CSG function to create solid text.
+The `Path.text()` method produces an array of 2D `Path`s representing the contours of each glyph in an `AttributedString`, which can then be used with the `fill` or `extrude` builder methods to create solid text.

 Alternatively, the `Mesh(text:)` constructor directly produces an extruded 3D text model from a `String` or `AttributedString`.

+Each glyph in the input string maps to a single `Path` in the result, but these `Path`s may contain nested subpaths.
+Glyphs formed from multiple subpaths will be filled using the even-odd rule (equivalent to an `xor` between the individually filled or extruded subpaths).

 # Rendering